kaiesamurai/frx-go/README.md

 ### The Graph

 A subgraph is created to query created games on the ScrollFighter contract.
+Check out the games tab to see a nice overview of games that are retrieved from the subgraph.
+(It's not in the demo video because I did not have time to redo the video after completing this component)

 - [Subgraph code](https://github.com/arjanjohan/scroll-fighter/tree/main/packages/graph).
 - [Subgraph endpoint](https://api.studio.thegraph.com/query/72991/scrollfighter/version/latest)
+- [Games page]

 ### Ankr